MarkL50/Weather_Prediction-ML_project/README.md

 xtrain, xtest, ytrain, ytest = train_test_split( x, y, test_size=1/3, random_state=0 )<br>
 (train_test_split will make random partitions for the two subsets)<br>

+## 6 .Now the following would minimize the residual sum of squares between the observed targets in the dataset, and the targets predicted by the linear approximation.
-## 6 .from sklearn.linear_model import LinearRegression
-regressor = LinearRegression()<br>
+from sklearn.linear_model import LinearRegression regressor = LinearRegression()<br>
 regressor.fit( xtrain, ytrain )<br>
-(to minimize the residual sum of squares between the observed targets in the dataset, and the targets predicted by the linear approximation.)<br>

-## regressor.coef_ , regressor.intercept_# (y = mx + c , m is coef , c is intercept)
+regressor.coef_ , regressor.intercept_# (y = mx + c , m is coef , c is intercept)

-## .Root mean squared error (RMSE) : If True returns MSE value, if False returns RMSE value.
+## 7 .Root mean squared error (RMSE) : If True returns MSE value, if False returns RMSE value.

 np.sqrt ( sum( abs( actualValue** 2 - predictedValue** 2 ) ) ) / len( xtrain ) # RMSE

-## .Now after the completion of training and testing of the model , we need to show the graph for prediction of training dataset .
+## 8 .Now after the completion of training and testing of the model , we need to show the graph for prediction of training dataset .
 plt.scatter(xtrain, ytrain, color='cyan') (# x = xtrain , y = ytrain)

 #Predicted values<br>